Staff

 Noah moved to Chico with his partner in late August and couldn’t be more excited to be part of the EBS community!

-Born in Chico, Ilani has spent most of her youth and adult life weaving through the oak trees of lower bidwell park and deeply exploring upper park both on and off trail.
+Born in Chico, Ilani Welsh-Johnson has spent most of her youth and adult life weaving through the oak trees of lower bidwell park and deeply exploring upper park both on and off trail.
 Her love and connection to the surrounding land is rich and full of memories, and though she has left many times to pursue seasonal opportunities working and living in national parks, she has found it hard to stay away from the call of upper parks cool rushing waters and beautiful blue oaks.
 It means the world to her to be a part of a program like EBS where she can see the growth of children in a land that was once was, and still is, her own teacher.

 When not seen meandering the wilds of Bidwell Park, she can be found around town playing music.
 Both the outdoors and music have a special place in her heart, and she believes that having a strong relationship with both will bring her a beautiful full experience of life.
 Ilani also gives guitar lessons to adults and children, in order to spread as much musical knowledge, joy, and connection she can amongst the community.